pvmm/msx-tile-forge/README.md

     *   Supertile selector (up to 256 supertiles) with selection and drag-and-drop reordering.
     *   Operations: Add New, Insert, Delete supertiles.
     *   Transformations: Flip Horizontal/Vertical, Rotate 90° CW (**enabled only for square supertiles**), Shift Up/Down/Left/Right for the supertile definition.
-    *   Copy/Paste functionality for supertile definitions (assumes matching dimensions).
+    *   Copy/Paste functionality for supertile definitions.
-    *   "Mark Unused" feature (highlights unused supertiles and unused tiles within this tab's context).
+    *   "Mark Unused" feature (highlights unused tiles and supertiles).
-    *   Save/Load supertile definitions as `.SC4Super` binary files (includes supertile dimensions).
+    *   Save/Load supertile definitions as `.SC4Super` binary files.
 *   **Map Editor:**
     *   Construct maps by placing supertiles on a grid (default 32x24, configurable up to 1024x1024 supertiles).
     *   Supertile palette for selecting supertiles to paint.